-One week before Mom died, I had a haunting dream that lead me to believe she would soon be leaving the earthly realm: the two of us were sitting alone in a brightly lit waiting room, when suddenly, a back door opened, and my deceased grandmother appeared, looking quite frail.
+One week before Mom died, I had a haunting dream that led me to believe she would soon be leaving our earthly realm: the two of us were sitting alone in a brightly lit waiting room when suddenly, a back door opened, and my deceased grandmother appeared, looking quite frail.
 Mom and Grandma had been especially close, and it broke my heart every time Mom would ask “Where’s my mother?” during my visits.
-When Mom saw her mother in my dream, she leapt up at once and floated over to and enveloped my grandmother in a huge hug that appeared to absorb or inhale her; they meshed into one being.
+When Mom saw her mother in my dream, she leapt up at once and floated over to her, enveloping my grandmother in a huge hug that appeared to absorb her; they meshed into one being.

 This strange visual startled me, and the dream ended abruptly.
 As my eyes opened, I kept repeating the words: “Love never dies,” which I’d heard as a voiceover in the dream.
 (I later recognized this phrase from I Corinthians in the Bible.)
 Even though the image was disturbing, the message that love goes on was very reassuring.

-I got up and told my husband Otto about the dream, and we tried to interpret it together.
+I got up and told my husband Otto about the dream, and we tried interpreting it together.
 That my mother was leaving us to join my grandmother was clear—the question was when.
-Sensing urgency, Otto suggested I call my sister Wendy, my mother’s Health Care Proxy, in Boston to see if there had been any change in Mom’s condition during the night.
+Sensing urgency, I thought to call my sister Wendy in Boston to see if there had been any change in Mom’s condition during the night.
 However, with the seven-hour time difference, Wendy would most likely be sleeping.
 I also didn’t want to needlessly worry her.
 Instead, I anxiously checked emails throughout the day, a Sunday, and when no message from Wendy was forthcoming, breathed a sigh of relief.
 But the dream lingered, and I couldn’t shake my apprehension.

 Three days later, Otto and I flew to the Canary Islands for our annual winter break, as scheduled.
-Moments before leaving for the airport, I reached for a childhood photo of me with Mom and slipped it into my bag.
-When Otto and I arrived at our Tenerife hotel, I displayed it on my bedside table.
-Coincidentally, my father’s nickname for my mother had been “Carrie Canary,” so it was impossible not to think about Mom and the dream during our vacation.
-There were canaries flying overhead all day and night, chirping, singing.
+Moments before leaving for the airport, I reached for a childhood photo of me with Mom and displayed it on the bedside table at our Tenerife hotel.
+Coincidentally, my father’s nickname for my mother had been “Carrie Canary,” so it was impossible not to think about her and the dream during our vacation.
+Canaries flew overhead all day and night, chirping, and singing.
 It was lovely—and also prophetic.

-On Saturday morning, one week after my dream, Otto suggested we stay off social media for the weekend to more fully relax, swim, and read.
-I agreed and hid my iPhone in a coat pocket in the bedroom closet, then joined Otto by the pool.
-Around 6 p.m., I was swimming my last lap, when a canary flew toward me and brushed against my head.
-Usually the birds fly high over the palms or rest on their branches, so this was an unusually close encounter.
+On Saturday morning, one week after my dream, Otto and I decided to stay off social media for the weekend.
+I hid my iPhone in the closet and headed to the pool.
+Around 6 p.m., I was swimming my last lap when a canary flew toward me and brushed against my head.
+This was an unusually close encounter, as they usually hover over the palm trees.
 When we got to our hotel room, I headed to the bedroom to stretch my aching back; Otto watched the sunset from the balcony.

 I don’t know what compelled me to open the closet door as I walked toward the bed, but I was overcome by a strong urge to check my phone messages.
 When I saw that Wendy had called eight minutes earlier and left a voicemail, I knew something had happened with Mom.
 Wendy rarely called unless there was an emergency.
 Uh-oh.